AuthorCarpentry/DT2018/01-getting-started.md

 You'll want to click Yes and wait for the packages to install.
 Once the installation you'll see an interactive demonstration document!

 You can output this single file in multiple formats.
-By default we''ve been'll be generating .html files, but we can also output to a Word document.
+By default we''ve been be generating .html files, but we can also output to a Word document.
 If you click on the downward arrow next to the knit button we see some default formats.
 Click on Word, and a Word document will appear.